Train: Crew

 Train drivers, also known as engineers, are responsible for operating trains.
 Conductors are in charge of trains and their cargo, and help passengers on passenger trains.
 Brakeman, also known as trainmen, were historically responsible for manually applying brakes, though the term is used today to refer to crew members who perform tasks such as operating switches, coupling and uncoupling train cars, and setting handbrakes on equipment.
 Steam locomotives require a fireman who is responsible for fueling and regulating the locomotive's fire and boiler.
 On passenger trains, other crew members assist passengers, such as chefs to prepare food, and service attendants to provide food and drinks to passengers.
 Other passenger train specific duties include passenger car attendants, who assist passengers with boarding and alighting from trains, answer questions, and keep train cars clean, and sleeping car attendants, who perform similar duties in sleeping cars.
+Some trains can operate with automatic train operation without a driver directly present.

 Gauge

 Around the world, various track gauges are in use for trains.
 In most cases, trains can only operate on tracks that are of the same gauge; where different gauge trains meet, it is known as a break of gauge.
 Standard gauge, defined as 4 ft 8.5 in between the rails, is the most common gauge worldwide, though both broad-gauge and narrow-gauge trains are also in use.
 Trains also need to fit within the loading gauge profile to avoid fouling bridges and lineside infrastructure with this being a potential limiting factor on loads such as intermodal container types that may be carried.